rromanotero/IcedCoffeeOS/kernel/feather_m0_rfm69_arduino/README.md

 COM8 Serial Port (USB) Adafruit Feather M0 adafruit:samd:adafruit_feather_m0 adafruit:samd
 ```

-Lastly, there some libraries that need manual installations.
+There's some libraries that need manual installations.
 Copy the contents of `./sketchbook/libraries` (in this repo) to your local `sketchbook/libraries` directory (i.e. where the Arduino CLI will look for libraries when compiling).

+Lastly, look for files in `./sketchbook/hardware/samd` (in this repo), and replace those with same name in your local hardware directory.
+In my case this was `C:\Users\USERNAME\AppData\Local\Arduino15\packages\adafruit\hardware`.
+Please note this folder won't exist until after installing Adafruit boards.
+So for example, if you look at `./sketchbook/hardware/samd`, you'll find the file `./sketchbook/hardware/samd/1.6.3/cores/arduino/WInterrupts.c` .
+Using this file replace  `WInterrupts.c` in your local installation.

 ### Building and Flashing